 Mood Swings In A Relationship; How Can I Stop Being So Moody?

 Before writing about how to prevent PMS (Premenstrual syndrome) from ruining the relationship, I realized that women are not the only people for whom mood swings can be unpredictable and frustrating.
-For women going through the menopause, these are commonplace, and when you experience them, rest assured that you are not alone.
-One of the most difficult aspects of managing one's mood swings in a relationship with a partner-in-is the ability to trigger a range of mood swings, such as mood swings, anxiety or depression.
+For women going through menopause, these are commonplace, and when you experience them, rest assured that you are not alone.
+One of the most difficult aspects of managing one's mood swings in a relationship with a partner-in-is the ability to trigger a range of mood swings, such as mood swings, anxiety, or depression.
 It is not easy to manage it alone, especially for those of us who have a history of things like stress, family issues, work, etc.

 There are many things you can try that could help improve your mood, and there is someone you can talk to.